Jonathan-321/custom-faved/README.md

 Faved uses only open source packages:

-- React, Tailwind, Shadcn UI, Vite for the frontend
+- React, Tailwind, Shadcn UI and Vite for the frontend.
-- Apache + PHP 8 + SQLite stack for the backend
+- PHP 8, SQLite and Apache for the backend.